David Boswell

 David E. Boswell (born 1953) is a comic book writer and artist, illustrator, and photographer based in Vancouver, British Columbia who has worked in the comics industry.
 He is the creator of the series Reid Fleming, World's Toughest Milkman.

 Boswell grew up in London, Ontario, and Hamilton and Dundas, Ontario.
 He studied film at Oakville, Ontario's Sheridan College, where he graduated in 1974.
-After graduation, Boswell attempted to earn a living as a cartoonist, and his first full-page comic, "Heart Break Comics", was published in The Georgia Straight from 1977–1978.
+After graduation, Boswell attempted to earn a living as a cartoonist, and his first full-page comic, "Heart Break Comics", was published in The Georgia Straight from 1977 to 1978.
 Boswell moved to Vancouver in 1977, and in 1978, he launched Reid Fleming, World's Toughest Milkman.
 Another title Boswell created is Ray-Mond.

 Boswell's influences include film directors Josef von Sternberg and Luis Buñuel, composer Hector Berlioz, comedians Buster Keaton, and W.C.
 Fields, and humourist Robert Benchley, as well as early Hollywood and European cinema stars, and he often features references in his work.
 He has written a number of screenplays for movies, none of which have been made.

 In 2011, Boswell was inducted into the Canadian Cartoonist Hall of Fame.